 Get around Budapest with a 24, 48 or 72 hour Budapest Card.
 It also offers free entry to a thermal spa and other discounts.
 Details here.

-Walk along the Chain Bridge
+#11 Walk along the Chain Bridge

 It's a pleasant stroll across the bridge giving you a view of both sides and down the river.
 But make sure to walk it at night when the bridge is all lit up.

-Go to a Ruin Pub
+#12 Go to a Ruin Pub

 They're decorated with old eclectic furniture, ruin pubs are where the hipsters and cool cats hang out, listen to music and have some drinks.
 This is where you should too!

-Eat at the Gundel Restaurant
+#13 Eat at the Gundel Restaurant

-It is the premier traditional restaurant in Budapest and if you want to savour authentic Hungarian cuisine in an historic grand fashion.
+It is the premier traditional restaurant in Budapest and if you want to savor authentic Hungarian cuisine in a historic grand fashion.
 This is the place to do it.

 From here you can escape the cold in winter and heat in summer and it's bustling with shops and eateries and a lot of places to buy meat and cheese.
 It's the largest indoor market in Budapest.
 Located right at the river, ships used to sail right into the market back in the day.

 Dig a little deeper into the history of the market and Budapest's food culture with a fun and tasty food tour.

-Gellert Hill Liberty Statue
+#15 Gellert Hill Liberty Statue

 It's a good place to explore just outside the city on the here's a cave church, old army barracks, the citadel and the Gellert monument to see up there.

-Views from Fisherman's Bastion
+#16 Views from Fisherman's Bastion